Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 You don’t want to overfill this battery.

-If you fill that water all the way up and then you charge it there’s going to be some expansion that the back he’s gonna leak you’re gonna lose the electrolytes and it’s gonna hurt the battery even more.
+If you fill that water up and then you charge it there’s going to be some expansion that the back he’s gonna leak you’re gonna lose the electrolytes and it’s gonna hurt the battery even more.

 So get those plates covered and then hook it up to the charger.